audreyHa/MusicJournal/README.md

 Users enter the app, and press “Add New” to create a new recording.
 They fill in the song title, composer, and event and then record themselves playing the song.
 After hitting save, they can play, edit, delete, and send the recording.
 The users can select one out of the four following categories (song, date, composer, and event), and the app will automatically sort the recordings based on the category that they chose to help users save time.

 ## Privacy Policy
-MusiCord incorporates a light-weight analytical tool <b>Answers<b> (refer to this document [https://answers.io/img/onepager/privacy.pdf] for detailed privacy policy).
+MusiCord incorporates a light-weight analytical tool <b>Answers</b> (refer to this document [https://answers.io/img/onepager/privacy.pdf] for detailed privacy policy).
 This service is used to track how many times all users land on different screens.
 Data regarding your personal information (including name, gender, email, location) will not be collected.
 Your identity will not be linked to any of the observed behaviors.

 The only purpose of collecting user behvaior data for this version is to improve user experience and guide development for the next release.
 If you do not wish to participate and help the app (and me) better understand your needs, you are always welcome to come back and install a later version.